jeffskinnerbox/rpi-loader/README.md

 But the work is all manual requiring dozens of command line entries.
 This utility takes the drudgery out of setting up a new Raspberry Pi by automating this manual tasks.

-Clearly, not all everything can be scripted.
+Clearly, not everything can be scripted.
 You still have to download the latest version of Raspbian, burn it to a SD Card, and things like that.
 My objective is to ultimate create some utilities that will make this easier,